Updated March 28, 2016 (Original article was October 5 – 2010)–

 Delaware (Dover) 87 27

-Delaware is by far the most tax-friendly state for retirees among this group.
-Delaware is ranked as having the 24th highest tax burden in the nation.
-It has no sales tax.
-It does have several pieces of good news for retirees: it is the 43rd highest for per capita property taxes; social security income is not taxed; and $12,500 of pension income is not taxed.
-DE does have an estate tax.
+Delaware generally has a reputation as a tax-friendly state for retirees among this group, although it has a fairly high overall tax burden.
+Delaware was ranked in 2012 (Taxfoundation.org) as having the 16th highest tax burden in the nation.
+The highest individual income tax rate there is 6.6%.
+It does have several pieces of good news for retirees: It has no sales tax.; it is the 48th highest for per capita property taxes; social security income is not taxed; and $12,500 of pension income is not taxed.
+DE does not have an estate tax.

-Maryland is a high tax state with the 4th highest tax burden in the nation, according to the Tax Foundation.
-It has a top income tax rate of 6.25%; sales tax is 6%.
-On the plus side for retirees, it is the 26th highest for property taxes, and does not tax social security.
+Maryland is a high tax state with the 7th highest 2012 tax burden in the nation, according to the Tax Foundation.
+It has a top income tax rate of 5.75%; sales tax is 6%.
+On the plus side for retirees, it is the 25th highest for property taxes, and does not tax social security.
+Some residents over 65 can deduct up to $27,100 of their pension income (out of state income not included).
+Military personnel can deduct up to $5,000 of their military pensions.
 MD and NJ are among the few states that have both an estate and an inheritance tax.

-New Jersey has the dubious distinction of being the #1 highest state for state/local taxes, according to the Tax Foundation.
+New Jersey has the dubious distinction of being the #3 highest state for its tax burden, according to the Tax Foundation.
 Its top income tax rate is 8.97%; sales tax is 7%.
 Particularly hurtful for retirees, NJ has the highest per-capita property taxes in the nation.
 Fortunately, social security is not taxed.
+Some taxpayers may get exemptions from certain pension income.
 It has both an estate tax and an inheritance tax.

 Virginia could be considered tax-friendly, at least compared to NJ and MD.
-It has the 18th highest state/local tax burden.
-The top income tax rate is a relatively modest 5.75%; sales tax is 5% (plus localities must collect an additional 1%).
+It has the 27th highest state/local tax burden.
+The top income tax rate is a relatively modest 5.75%; sales tax is 5.3% (plus localities must collect an additional 1%).
+Residents who are age 65 may be entitled to $12,000 deductions, up to some income restrictions.
+Social Security income is exempt.
 It is ranked 18th highest in per capita property taxes.
-Social security is not taxed, nor are there any inheritance or estate taxes.
+There are no inheritance or estate taxes.

 Physical Environment and Diversity